 - Accept the fact that you cannot do it all on your own.
 You may need to reach out and take help from your children, friends, family, community.

-- Do you enjoy work?
-And, not miss being there with your young children all the time?
+- Do you enjoy work and not miss being with your young children all the time?
 That’s perfectly fine.
 It’s not wrong to enjoy work.
 Put your guilt away by showing that you care.
 Be their role model by showing what it takes to be successful.

 - Live and enjoy every moment.
 It will make you happier and help you overcome thoughts of not doing enough for everyone who is important to you.